Hay fever in dogs

-Dr David Tweedle, My Family Pet vet and Clinical Director at Natures Vet in Somerset, discusses how to recognise hay fever in dogs and how to reduce your furry friend’s irritation during the allergy season.
+Dr David Tweedle, My Family Pet vet and Clinical Director at Natures Vet in Somerset, discusses how to recognise hay fever in dogs and how to reduce your fuzzy friend’s irritation during the allergy season.

 “Did you know that dogs can suffer from hay fever too, just like humans?
 It’s true!
 Symptoms vary from dog to dog though, so it’s important to be sure that it’s hay fever your dog is suffering from, and not an allergy to something else.